All Episodes

 Oh, yeah.

-And and it was designed to get them hating corporations and blaming corporations for destroying uh their pets and their animals and making it impossible to breathe, they're gonna die soon and all this sort of stuff.
+And it was designed to get them hating corporations and blaming corporations for destroying their pets and their animals and making it impossible to breathe.

-So there's a rich tradition of the left uh attempting to poison the minds of the youths of America with absolute BS and lies.
+So there's a rich tradition of the left attempting to poison the minds of the youths of America with absolute BS and lies.

-You know, they had all these anti building.
+You know, they had all these anti-building.

-Friend said, I got I got I have this image.
+Friend said, I have this image.

 I can't get this image out of my mind.

-It's based on the fact that McCain is openly said he didn't know how to use computers, he doesn't spend time on the internet.
+It's based on the fact that McCain has openly said he didn't know how to use computers.

-And uh if it's Russia, I just have this image of you know, a couple of reporters taking their little tape recorders into McCain's office and saying, John, Senator McCain, this is the record button when you have something to say to us, just hit that we gotta go catch the Obama bus.
+And if it's Russia, I just have this image of a couple reporters taking their little tape recorders into McCain's office and saying, John, Senator McCain, this is the record button.

 And they just leave him alone with the tape recorder and come back later and make a news story out of it.